MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-Due lettere seguite da 1-4 cifre
+due lettere seguite da 1-4 cifre

 ### <a name="pattern"></a>Modello

-Due lettere (senza distinzione fra maiuscole/minuscole) seguite da 1-4 numeri
+due lettere (senza distinzione tra maiuscole/minuscole) seguite da 1-4 numeri

 ### <a name="checksum"></a>Checksum